So … is See How They Run celebrating or dissing the whodunit formula?

 Some titbits and trivia about See How They Run, for the interested

 - The Mousetrap was based on Christie’s Three Blind Mice, a short story that featured the most classic whodunit premise.
-The movie, of course, uses the second verse of the nursery rhyme for its title.
-At certain moments in the movie, you’d also hear the tune.
+Mark Chappell’s movie uses the second verse of the nursery rhyme for its title.
+At certain moments in the movie, you’d hear the tune of the rhyme too.

 - Sam Rockwell’s Inspector Stoppard is mostly likely a nod to Sir Tom Stoppard, the director of Brazil, Empire of the Sun, etc. In the early 1960s, Sir Tom wrote a short play titled The Real Inspector Hound, which featured two theatre critics watching and getting involved with the nonsensical events of a whodunit.

-- Historically, the West End performances of The Mousetrap began at the Ambassadors Theatre before shifting next door to the St Martin’s Theatre in 1974.
-The building facade shown in the movie is actually that of St Martin’s, not the Ambassadors as mentioned in the movie.
+- Historically, the West End performances of The Mousetrap began at Ambassadors Theatre before shifting next door to St Martin’s Theatre in 1974.
+The building facade shown in this movie is that of St Martin’s, not the Ambassadors.

 - The movie mentioned the “Rillington Case” twice.
 This refers to 10 Rillington Place, the home and favourite murder spot of British serial killer John Christie.
-The movie adaptation of the case also features one of Sir Richard Attenborough’s most disturbing screen performances, with a bloodless murder scene that is the absolute stuff of nightmares.
-(Sir Attenborough is, of course, the first male lead of The Mousetrap)
+The movie adaptation of that horrible case also features one of Sir Richard Attenborough’s most disturbing screen performances, with a bloodless murder scene that is absolutely the stuff of nightmares.
+Sir Attenborough was, of course, the first male lead of The Mousetrap.